Semantic-Observations/obs-models/examples/csvtotriples/readme.md

 - Parsing and processing happen in independent stages, so the order of sections is not important
 - Blank lines are ignored
 - All contents are case-sensitive
-- Text beginning with `#` are ignored and can be used as comments
+- Cells beginning with `#` are ignored and can be used as comments
+- Rows that start with `#` are ignored and can be used as comments

 ## How Annotation Works